a-guillot/SDN/README.md

 Learning how to use SDN with the implementation of small use-cases.

 ## Resources
 The most important resource is the [Ryu Book](https://osrg.github.io/ryu-book/en/Ryubook.pdf).
+It is detailing how this controller operates, and provides tutorials.

 The examples will be implemented inside [Mininet](http://mininet.org/), a network visualization tool.
-Incidentally, every command described in this document are meant to be used inside the mininet virtual machine.
+Incidentally, every command described in this document are meant to be used inside the Mininet virtual machine.

 ## Basic Mininet Walkthrough